TPD Claim Traps

 You are right to be concerned

+The following tricks and traps will give you some idea of what to look out for when making a TPD claim for an insurance benefit from your superannuation fund or other insurers.
 There are no surefire guarantees that your claim for TPD in your superannuation fund or retail insurance policy will be successful and bring you a lump sum payment, but there are ways to help avoid falling for any tricks and traps.
+Understanding how TPD insurance works can be a good first step.

 Don’t fall for that old chestnut.